Texas Tech tops No. 22 Texas 37-34 with FG in wild OT finish

 Robinson had 101 yards and two TDs before the crippling mistake from the Heisman Trophy hopeful to start overtime.

-Smith threw for 331 yards and two touchdowns.
-Myles Price caught a career-high 13 passes for 98 yards, including a 5-yarder on fourth-and-3 on the way to what the Red Raiders thought would be Wolff’s winning kick in regulation.
+Smith threw for 331 yards and two touchdowns, with Myles Price catching a career-high 13 passes for 98 yards, including a 5-yarder on fourth-and-3 on the way to what the Red Raiders thought would Wolff’s winning kick in regulation.

 THE TAKEAWAY